chrisstarburst/starburst-sandbox/README.md

 Starburst Enterprise platform (SEP) provides a built-in role-based access control (RBAC) system that is integrated with the Starburst Enterprise web UI.
 The RBAC system makes it easy to configure any user’s correct access rights to catalogs, individual schemas, and tables.
 If your security needs require more granular control, you can restrict or allow access to specific columns within a table, or to functions, stored procedures, session properties, or data products.
 The built-in access control audit log displays the log of access control changes made using the SEP built-in access control system.

-In this Section we will use the built-in access control to restrict access to our data product by applying a row filter that let our data science role only access data with nationkey 7.
-We will also apply a column maks for the customer name to protect PII data.
+In this section we will use the built-in access control to restrict access to our data product by applying a row filter that let our data science role only access data with nationkey 7.
+We will also apply a column mask for the customer name to protect PII data.

 The masking and role level filters are applied on the fly without any requirements for data duplication on the source systems.
 Starburst provides a governance layer on top of different connected data sources.
 The access to data as well as any changes are captured in an audit log.